naeunoh/NMA2021_DL_Project/README.md

-# NMA2021 Deep Learning Project
+# Neuro Match Academy 2021 Deep Learning Project

 ### Title: Building a controller in model-free and model-based RL in two-step task